A Locksmith Opened My Door in Minutes – Should I Pay Less?

 Out of Hours Pricing

 If you call a locksmith out of hours you can expect to pay more.
 This is because you are calling at a time when the locksmith may be on emergency call but off duty.
 To ask someone to leave family, get out of bed or rush out just when they are about to eat carries a premium.
-You can read more about that here.
+You can read more about emergency locksmith prices here.

 This is an example, on the Money Saving Expert Forum, of someone who has been overcharged by a locksmith.
 This type of scenario is not uncommon, I speak to people who have been fleeced on a regular basis.